ioannakatsanou/Blog/content/about.md

 author = "Programmer"
 +++

-Having 6 years of experience working as a programmer, I have passed through many programming work-related phases.
-I have witnessed unspoken and unbelievable things at the work environment, things that maybe some of you -if you are also in the programming world- know what I am talking about, and some others have only imagined.
+For the past 6 years I have been working as a programmer.

+During that time I have gone through many programming work-related stages and have witnessed some incredible episodes at the work environment.

+You might know what I am talking about if you are also a programmer otherwise you might need to stretch your imagination.

-This blog is to share my stories with the whole world.
-Stories may be true, or may have a dose of imagination – I leave that on the reader’s choice and point of view.
+Ι decided to write this blog in order to share my adventures with you.

+These may be accurate, or may have a dose of imagination – It is up to the reader to decide.

-Mentioned people, if any, are a work of fiction.
-Names, characters, places and incidents either are products of my imagination or are used fictitiously.
-Any resemblance to actual events or locales or persons, living or dead, is entirely coincidental.
+The names, characters, places and incidents  mentioned are  fictional.
+Any resemblance to actual events or locales or persons, is entirely coincidental.

 For questions/ideas/discussion please feel free to contact my through the contact form in the contact page.

-Don't forget to have fun!
+Have fun!

 Learn more and contribute on [GitHub](https://github.com/ioannakatsanou/Blog).